zuozhenggh/learning-library/data-management-library/mysql/migration-using-sqldeveloper/intro/intro.md

 ## About this Workshop

 If you are considering moving your on-premise MySQL database to the cloud and in the process, also wants to migrate the database to Oracle Database, this workshop will guide you how to do it easily.
 Following these step-by-step instructions, you can easily perform MySQL to Oracle Autonomous Database (ADB) migration using Oracle SQL Developer v 21.2.
-If you need to learn more this topic, you can refer to this blog: Need to Migrate MySQL Database to Oracle ADB ?
+To learn more about this type of migration: _Need to Migrate MySQL Database to Oracle ADB ?_

-Estimated Workshop Time: 1hr
+Estimated Workshop Time: 1 hour

 ![Oracle SQL Developer icon](images/sqldv.jpg " ")